PROGRAM\/ Select the dates below for full details \/

 Regulated, Regulator, or Both?
 Navigating the Complex Relationship Between Law Association and Government

 The relationship between law associations and the government is one of the most consequential — and contested — in the legal profession.
 This session examines that relationship across a range of regulatory models, from integrated bars with broad public mandates to voluntary associations operating alongside government-appointed regulators.
-We will explore how our organizations are responding to the burdens imposed by financial regulation and anti-money laundering regimes.
+We will examine as a topical case study the development of anti-money laundering regulation, how this is evolving in different parts of the world and the role of law societies and bar associations in this area.
+We will explore in this context the intersection of traditional conduct-based regulation with more forensic and technology-driven approaches to the detection of financial crime.
 Panelists will share how they are navigating these tensions — defending the independence of the profession while engaging constructively with governments on the issues that matter most to the public and the lawyers we serve.

-Moderator : Ben Kemp, Chief Executive at The Law Society of Scotland
+Moderator : Ben Kemp, Chief Executive, The Law Society of Scotland

 Panelists:

-- Naoko Yoshino, Secretary General at Japan Federation of Bar Associations
+- Naoko Yoshino, Secretary General, Japan Federation of Bar Associations

-- Brenda Grimes, Executive Director at Law Society of Newfoundland
+- Brenda Grimes, Executive Director, Law Society of Newfoundland and Labrador

-- Karsten Lauritzen CEO of the Danish Law Firm Association
+- Karsten Lauritzen CEO, Association of Danish Law Firms

 .Group Dinner